Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

+In the previous sections, we studied robust $\ldl$, i.e., we combined robustness and increased expressiveness, and robust $\prompt$, i.e., we combined robustness and quantitative operators.
+The third combination of two aspects, i.e., quantitative operators and increased expressiveness, has been studied before~\cite{FaymonvilleZimmermann17}.
+For all three resulting logics, model checking and synthesis have the same complexity as for plain $\ltl$.

-We begin by introducing the semantics of $\rpromptldl$.
-As this logic is an extension of $\prompt$, it features negations only at the level of atomic propositions, and does not allow implications.
-The formulas of \rpromptldl\ are given be the grammar
+Here, we consider the combination of all three extensions, obtaining the logic $\rpromptldl$, robust $\promptldl$.
+As this logic is an extension of $\prompt$, it features negations only at the level of atomic propositions and does not allow implications.
+The formulas of \rpromptldl\ are given by the grammar

 where $p$ again ranges over the atomic propositions in $P$ and $\phi$ over propositional formulas over $P$.
 Furthermore, the size of a formula is defined as for $\ldl$ and $\rldl$.